 A result object MAY contain a property named fingerprints whose value is a JSON object (§3.5).

 Each property value in this object SHALL be a string that provides a stable identifier for the result.
-This identifier SHALL, to the extent that it is feasible, be the same for all results that are “logically” the same, and different for any two results that are logically distinct.
+This identifier SHALL, to the extent that it is feasible, be the same for all results that are logically identical, and different for any two results that are logically distinct.
 This requirement is intended to ensure that a fingerprint is resistant to changes that do not affect the logical identity of the result, such as the location of the root of a source code enlistment, or the line number where a result appears in a source file.

 Each property name in this object SHALL be a hierarchical string (§3.4.4).
 A result management system MAY use the property names to identify the method used to calculate the fingerprint.